IBM/sms-spam-filter-using-hortonworks/README.md

 HDP cluster doesn't natively support third party libraries such as scikit-learn, Keras, Tensor flow etc.

-In order to run the spam filter python model built using the scikit-learn library, the python virtual environment used in DSX Local needs to be pushed to the remote HDP cluster as shown below.
+In order to run the Spam Filter python model built using the scikit-learn library, the python virtual environment used in DSX Local needs to be pushed to the remote HDP cluster as shown below.

 ![](doc/source/images/Push-python-virtual-environment.png)